Do you think you might have Autism?

 A good place to start might be to do a self-assessment.
 There is a questionnaire called the AQ10 test which you can download and complete to give a general indication of whether someone might have Autism.
-There are 2 versions available, one for adults & one for children (AQ10 for children).
+There are 2 versions available:

 If you suspect that you may be Autistic you can then make an appointment to see a GP, offer them the results from the AQ10, if you have done it, (if you have not done the AQ10 then the GP should go through the questions with you), and ask them to refer you to a diagnostic pathway.

 If your GP is in agreement with your request for a referral to a diagnostic service, they will make a referral to the appropriate service for your area.

-If you are considering getting a formal diagnosis, NHS Referral Information can provide you with further information about the general process at the NHS autism diagnosis information page.
+If you are considering getting a formal diagnosis, you can find further information about the general process at the NHS autism diagnosis information page.

 You might wish to make a Health complaint in which case you would inform your GP.
 You would be eligible for assistance from a Care Act Advocate from The Advocacy People.

 For some people having a formal diagnosis can help simply by giving the person some answers.
 This will help them to understand why they may have been struggling with particular issues.

 It may also be helpful in school/college/university life and in the work place in evidencing why someone may need additional support or reasonable adjustments to be made to help them.

 For other people, they may have long suspected that they are Autistic but don’t wish to have a formal diagnosis.
 They may consider their Autism to be a private matter and may feel that they don’t want to be given a label.